Henry Lipson: Manchester Institute of Science and Technology

 He was awarded a Liverpool DSc in 1939 and a Cambridge MA in 1942, but he never really integrated into University of Cambridge life and he moved to the Manchester College of Technology (later University of Manchester Institute of Science and Technology) in 1945 as head of the physics department.

 The position carried no title or status, but under his direction it quickly became a world centre for crystallographic research pioneering optical approaches to x-ray diffraction based on the Fourier transform.
 In 1954 he was made a professor and in 1957 he was made a Fellow of the Royal Society.
 He officially retired in 1977 but remained active in the department.

 Lipson had a strong belief in the social responsibility of scientists, was an active member of Scientists against Nuclear Arms and was twice president of the Manchester Literary and Philosophical Society.
 He was appointed a CBE in 1976.

+Lipson's archive is held at the University of Manchester Library.